ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_navigation.md

 Successfully created package files in /home/fjp/git/ros_ws/src/diffbot/diffbot_navigation.
 ```

+After this we create the required launch files and parameter configurations.
+These will be used for the simulation and the real robot.
+First we focus on the simulation in Gazebo.

+### Launch files

+All launch files are in the folder named `launch` of the `diffbot_navigation` package.

+### Parameter Configuration

+The parameters for the navigation package go into the `param` folder.

 - [Setup and Configuration of the Navigation Stack on a Robot](http://wiki.ros.org/navigation/Tutorials/RobotSetup)

 - [`amcl`](http://wiki.ros.org/amcl?distro=noetic): amcl is a probabilistic localization system for a robot moving in 2D.